Xynonners/dinit-userservd-services/README.md

 This is the log directory or the services will fail to start.
 Start the services using the user dinit instance spawned by dinit-userservd.

 NOTE: These services are experimental and may not work correctly.

-Currently scripts in the scripts directory must also be placed within /etc/dinit/user/scripts and not any other location.
+NOTE: Currently scripts in the scripts directory must be placed within /etc/dinit/user/scripts and not any other location.